-"The four legged Roman Rose Arch Crown was to replace 20 year-old wooden pergola, wrecked by a falling tree over the winter of 2013-14.
-By good luck, the paved base round the raised pool under the old pergola was just the right size for the new Harrod arch.
+"The four legged Roman Rose Arch Gazebo was to replace 20 year-old wooden pergola, wrecked by a falling tree over the winter of 2013-14.
+By good luck, the paved base round the raised pool under the old pergola was just the right size for the new Harrod gazebo.

 Mr Hull, West Yorkshire